Ex-Northeastern track coach charged with nude photo scheme

 Prosecutors say Waithe also would regularly ask to use female athletes’ cellphones at practice and meets so that he could film their form.
 One victim told authorities that at least once she saw Waithe scrolling on her phone instead of recording.

-No lawyer was listed for in court records for Waithe, who is charged with cyberstalking and wire fraud in Boston federal court.
-He was arrested in Chicago and was expected to make a court appearance there later Wednesday.
+Waithe, who is is charged with cyberstalking and wire fraud in Boston federal court, was arrested in Chicago and was expected to make a court appearance there later Wednesday.
+An email seeking comment was sent to his attorney.

 Waithe worked at Northeastern from October 2018 until February 2019, when, the school says, he was fired as a result of a university investigation into his “inappropriate conduct toward female student athletes.”